-3.5 Air conditioners (heat pumps) used for heating
+3.4.1 Air conditioners (heat pumps) used for heating

-For air conditioners used for heating, the COP_A (assumed operating efficiency as set out in Equation 14) is to be based on the heating seasonal performance factor (HSPF) as specified in the 2019 Greenhouse and Energy Minimum Standards (GEMS) determination for air conditioners9 for the relevant zoned energy rating label (ZERL) climate zone (cold, mixed or hot/humid).
-The relevant ZERL climate zones for each of the 69 Nathers climate zones are set out in section 3.14.
-The Nathers assessment software should flag the relevant ZERL climate zone to the user.
+For air conditioners used for heating, the COPA (assumed operating efficiency - see Equation 14) is based on the residential heating seasonal performance factor (HSPF) as specified in the 2019 Greenhouse and Energy Minimum Standards (GEMS) determination for air conditioners for the relevant zoned energy rating label (ZERL) climate zone (cold, mixed or hot/humid).
+The relevant ZERL climate zones for each of the 69 NatHERS climate zones are set out in Appendix A - Cooling thermostat settings by NatHERS climate zone for Whole of Home rating, ZERL zones and evaporative cooler suitability The NatHERS assessment software should flag the relevant ZERL climate zone to the user.

 Where available, the HSPF for the relevant ZERL climate zone for the equipment type selected for the rating shall be provided.
-Where only the ZERL heating star rating is specified, the HSPF values shall be determined from Equation 16 or Table 16.
+Where only the ZERL heating star rating is specified, the HSPF values shall be determined from Equation 16 and Table 16.